mahbubchula/XAI_TR/modules/02-research-problem-formulation/README.md

 🧠 Learning insight:
 Clear temporal and spatial scope is essential in forecasting problems.

+🚦 Example 3: Transportation Research
+Transportation research focuses on understanding, predicting, and improving the movement of people and goods across transportation systems such as roads, railways, public transit, and logistics networks.
+With the growth of sensors, GPS devices, traffic cameras, and smart infrastructure, transportation systems now generate large volumes of spatiotemporal data, making them well-suited for Machine Learning approaches.

+However, transportation problems are often complex and dynamic.
+Traffic conditions change over time, depend heavily on location, and are influenced by many interacting factors such as human behavior, weather, road infrastructure, and unexpected events (accidents, roadworks).
+As a result, successful ML applications in transportation require careful problem formulation.

+In Machine Learning–based transportation research, problems typically involve one or more of the following goals:

+Prediction (e.g., travel time, congestion level, demand)

+Classification (e.g., accident severity, incident type)

+Pattern discovery (e.g., identifying traffic regimes or travel behavior)

+Anomaly detection (e.g., detecting sensor failures or abnormal traffic patterns)

+A key challenge in transportation research is the need to clearly define:

+Spatial scope (which roads, intersections, or regions)

+Temporal scope (minutes, hours, days, or long-term trends)

+Unit of analysis (road segment, vehicle, trip, or time window)

+Without these definitions, a transportation research question remains too vague for ML modeling.

+❓ Vague Research Question

+“I want to improve traffic conditions.”

+Why this is vague:

+“Improve traffic conditions” is unclear because it does not specify:

+What aspect of traffic (congestion, travel time, accidents, emissions)

+Which location (city-wide, highways, intersections)

+Over what time period (minutes, hours, days)

+Without these details, the problem cannot be formulated as an ML task.

+✅ Well-Defined ML Problem

+Specific Goal
+Predict traffic congestion levels on major urban roads 30 minutes in advance to support traffic management and route planning.

+ML Problem Type
+Regression (time-series forecasting).

+Input Data

+Historical traffic speed and volume data

+Road network information

+Time-related features (hour of day, day of week)

+Weather conditions (rain, temperature)

+Incident data (accidents, road works)

+Output
+Predicted traffic congestion level (e.g., average speed or congestion index) for specific road segments and time intervals.

+Success Metric
+Mean Absolute Error (MAE) below a predefined threshold (e.g., MAE < 5 km/h compared to ground-truth speed measurements).

+Why XAI Matters
+Transportation planners and traffic operators need to understand:

+Which factors (weather, time of day, incidents) most influence congestion

+Whether predictions align with known traffic patterns This supports trust, operational decisions, and policy planning.

+🧠 Learning Insight:
+In transportation research, clearly defining location, time horizon, and prediction target is critical for building useful and deployable ML forecasting models.

 10. What is the quality of your data?
     Completeness (% missing): [Your answer]
     Label reliability: [Your answer]